openmichigan/OERbit/sites/all/modules/imce/README.txt

 The initial step of advanced integration is the same as imceload-integration above.

-We open IMCE and set its imceOnLoad function:
+We open IMCE and set its onload function:

 window.open('/?q=imce&app=myApp|imceload@initiateMyApp', '', 'width=760,height=560,resizable=1'); //initiateMyApp(win) will run when imce loads